smartcontractkit/ea-framework-js/docs/creating-a-new-v3-ea.md

 ### Custom Settings

 The v3 framework allows developers to specify env vars that are relevant to their specific EA.
-They would be specified in the format below.
+They would be specified in the format below in the `config/index.ts` file.

 If the EA does not require any custom env vars, this file can be ignored.
 Instead using the type `SettingsMap` from `@chainlink/external-adapter-framework/config`, where applicable, would be sufficient.